Diabetes Mellitus of Pet Birds

 The genetic, nutritional, or environmental factors that predispose a bird to gout are not fully understood.
 However, current treatment of birds with increased uric acid levels includes conversion to an appropriate diet (this may be a pelleted diet in some species) or a diet change to whole grains, seeds, fruits, and vegetables for some smaller birds such as cockatiels and budgerigars (for whom a pelleted diet may be a factor in kidney disease).
 Essential fatty acids at 0.22– 0.44 mL/kg/day, PO, have been used anecdotally to manage kidney disease in birds.

 Hypersensitivity pneumonitis, a respiratory condition similar to chronic obstructive pulmonary disease (COPD), has been reported in macaws (primarily blue-and-gold macaws).
 These birds often have a history of being housed with birds that produce large amounts of powder down, such as cockatiels and cockatoos in poorly ventilated environments.
 The birds may also have secondary bacterial or fungal infections.

 Clinical signs include increased respirations, exercise intolerance, dyspnea, respiratory distress, and cyanosis of the facial skin.

-Diagnosis is based on a history of being housed with feather down–producing birds in poor ventilation with respiratory disease and often polycythemia (>60%–70%).
+Diagnosis of hypersensitivity pneumonitis is based on a history of being housed with feather down–producing birds in poor ventilation with respiratory disease and often polycythemia (>60%–70%).
 Pulmonary biopsy is diagnostic.
 Histopathologic lesions are confined to the lower respiratory tract.
 The most prominent lesion is atrial smooth muscle hypertrophy and some atrial loss due to fusion and epithelial bridging.